lsst-dm/dmtn-008/index.rst

     Distribution of the repeatability of astrometric distance between stars separted by 19-21 arcminutes.
 AM2.

-Run on DECam COSMOS data
+Run on sample DECam data
 ------------------------

 .. code-block:: bash